 Dr. Buckaroo Banzai (Peter Weller, RoboCop) is a full-time brain surgeon and part-time inventor who spends his spare time playing the guitar in a rock band (“The Hong Kong Cavaliers”).
-When Banzai creates an artifact that opens the door to another dimension, a fellow scientist, Dr. Emilio Lizardo (John Lithgow, The World According to Garp), comes up with a completely crazy plan to steal Banzai’s invention.
+When Banzai creates an artifact that opens the door to another dimension, a fellow scientist, Dr. Emilio Lizardo (John Lithgow, The World According to Garp), comes up with a completely crazy plan to steal Banzai’s neat invention.

 Reaction & Thoughts

 A film critic once described The Adventures of Buckaroo Banzai Across the 8th Dimension “as though the film was the 27th installment in an ongoing serial and you’d missed the previous 26.”
 It’s that confusing!
-However, there’s something endearing about how director W. D. Richter (Invasion of the Body Snatchers) and writer Earl Mac Rauch (A Stranger Is Watching) insist on muddling things up.
-This droll, geeky, dopey movie is just too cool for words!
-The witty dialogue and the charming characters make up for the fact that you don’t know what’s going on half of the time.
+But there’s something endearing about how director W. D. Richter (Big Trouble in Little China) and writer Earl Mac Rauch (New York, New York) insist on muddling things up — the witty dialogue and kooky characters make up for the fact that you don’t know what’s going on half the time.

 The Adventures of Buckaroo Banzai Across the 8th Dimension proposes that technology is evolving faster than humans.
 The film warns us that there’ll be hell to pay if we allow science to get ahead of us.
 It’s all done in an absurdist style, but make no mistake, tech-anxiety is an integral part of the movie.
 It’s also noteworthy that this dopey sci-fi saga has a blast playing with people’s expectations.